The Guild of European Research-Intensive Universities

 Duration and starting date

 The duration of the traineeships is six months with possible extension to one year.
-We currently have openings from April-May 2019 and from September 2019.
+We currently have openings from Mid-February 2020.

 How to apply

-Please send your application, addressed to Prof. Jan Palmowski, Secretary-General of The Guild, to email@example.com.
-Please attach your CV, two letters of support, and a cover letter explaining how your interests and qualifications match the role description, your English/other language proficiencies, and indicate your desired start/end dates.
+Please send your application, addressed to Prof. Jan Palmowski, Secretary-General of The Guild, to firstname.lastname@example.org.
+Please attach your CV, two letters of support, and a cover letter explaining how your interests and qualifications match the role description, your proficiency in English, and indicate your desired start and end dates for the traineeship.
+Applicants must be an EU/EEA/UK national or have permission to work in Belgium.

 Candidates should seek the support of the international office of their home university when applying for this internship.

-Successful candidates are encouraged to apply for an Erasmus+ internship grant which will be complemented by an allowance of approximately €800 per month (depending on the terms and conditions of the Erasmus grant) in order to compensate for living expenses in Brussels.
+Successful candidates are encouraged to apply for an Erasmus+ internship grant which will be complemented by an allowance covered by The Guild of approximately €800 per month (depending on the terms and conditions of the Erasmus grant) in order to compensate for living expenses in Brussels.
 An additional allowance will be paid to interns who are ineligible for an Erasmus internship grant.

 Upcoming Guild Policy Labs and events